A showcase of current and completed research studies undertaken by our staff and their collaborators.

 The Personalised Programmes for Children (PPC) study is looking at personalised approaches to the treatment of behavioural difficulties in children, funded by the NIHR.
 In this project we work with families to develop a programme that is tailored to both parents' and children's needs, and find out whether this approach works better than current parent training programmes.
 More information is available here.

-Longitudinal Outcomes of Gender Identity in Children (LOGiC) is a longitudinal study funded by the NIHR that looks at the development of gender identity in children and young people aged between 3 and 13 years.
+Longitudinal Outcomes of Gender Identity in Children (LOGiC) is a longitudinal study funded by the NIHR that looks at the development of gender identity in children and young people aged between three and 13 years.
 Conducted in the UK, the study began in 2019 and is following participating families at three time points over a 2-year period.
 More information is available here.

 The Family Nurse Partnership (FNP) is an intensive home visiting programme for first time young mothers and their children, which has been developed in the US over the past 35 years.
 The programme goals are to improve antenatal health, improve child health and development and economic self-sufficiency.
 The methods are based on theories of human ecology, self-efficacy and attachment, which are reflected in the programme materials and visit-by-visit guidelines.
 FNP was introduced to England in 2007.
 The FNP National Unit have a programme of research and analysis to support the high quality delivery and development of the FNP programme working in collaboration with a range of partners.
 More information is available here.